 Babysitting: Dealing With a Head Injury

 If a head injury happens, always contact the child's parents.
-They may want to watch for any unusual behavior for the next 24 hours.
+Even mild head injuries may need to be monitored for 24 hours.

 Possible signs and symptoms of a mild head injury include: